RivoltaAlpha/Nest-refresher/README.md

 - [Swagger/OpenAPI Specification](https://swagger.io/specification/)
 - [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices)

 This tutorial provides a solid foundation for building scalable APIs with NestJS.
-Each module can be extended with additional features as your application grows!
+Each module can be extended with additional features as your application grows